aquto/moveRewards/README.md

 ```

 # MoVE for Voucher Redemptions
- With MoVE Reward Vouchers user's enter voucher codes, configured by Aquto, in order to receive a data reward.
+With MoVE Reward Vouchers users enter voucher codes, configured by Aquto, in order to receive a data reward.
 Aquto provides the voucher codes in CSV format on a per campaign bases.
 This flow can utilize 3rd party cookies like the Multi-page MoVE Reward Commerce Flow, or a `userToken` (received from the eligibility call) to identify a user.
 Another option is to pass the phone number in directly to `checkVoucherEligibility` or `redeemVoucher`.
 A call to `checkVoucherEligibility` is not required.

 ## Setup